mkpbd/EFCoreAndOtherORM/readme.md

 | Foregin keys: define a relationship | Reference to antoher class                         |
 | SQL for instance, WHERE             | .NET LINQ for instance, Where (p => ....)          |

 For this MyFirstEfCoreApp application example, I created a simple database, shown in figure  with only two tables:

-1. A Books table holding the book informatio
+1. A Books table holding the book information
 2. An Author table holding the author of each book

 ![1690034180926](image/readme/1690034180926.png)